How to Solve Few-Shot Abusive Content Detection Using the Data We Actually Have: Experimental Setup

 \subsection{Compared Systems}

-We compare our multi-dataset learning (MDL) approach to three types of baseline systems.
+We compare MDT to four types of baseline systems.
 We use off-the-shelf pre-trained LMs and train them using the few-shot setup as in the second step of our proposed approach without training them on the external datasets (LM-base).
 As shown by \citet{gururangan-etal-2020-dont} fine-tuning LMs on the domain of the task of interest by further MLM training on unlabeled data can improve down-stream task performance.
 In order to test the effectiveness of this step in contrast to our approach which leverages labels instead, we run MLM on the external datasets of the above-mentioned setups for one epoch (MLM).
-Finally, to test the importance of the two separate steps of our approach we perform multitask learning, i.e., both the external datasets and the target dataset are used in a single step similarly as in step 1 in Section~\ref{sec:approach} (MTL).
-We use \emph{xlm-roberta-base} as our base LM \cite{conneau-etal-2020-unsupervised} for both baselines and our MDL setups as well.
-For evaluation we used macro averaged $F_1$ scores averaged over 5 different seeds\footnote{We use a single seed for MTL since it is trained on a large set of inputs jointly.} in order to reduce the high variance issue of few-shot classification \cite{zheng-etal-2022-fewnlu}.
-We follow the standard n-shot setting for few-shot learning.
-Due to the high label bias of abusive language datasets, a large number of samples have to be considered for annotation in order to increase the training size of the minority classes with even a few examples.
-Thus, we selected $n=4$ as a reasonable trade-off between costs and the amount of training data for the target datasets.
-We experiment with different $n$ values shown in Figure~\ref{fig:nshot}.
-Complete model parameters are presented in Appendix~\ref{sec:sec:parameters}.
+To test the importance of the two separate steps of our approach we perform multitask learning, i.e., both the external datasets and the target dataset are used in a single step similarly as in step 1 in Section~\ref{sec:approach} (MTL).
+Additionally, we test adapter-fusion \cite{pfeiffer-etal-2021-adapterfusion} which eliminates negative task interference by first, training independent adapters on each dataset, followed by combining them for the target task (Fusion).\footnote{We use prompt-training in contrast to the original work which uses classification heads.}